CodeURJC-DAW-2018-19/santatecla-listados-1/README.md

    -create_image.sh: This script is responsible for creating the app image, build and push to the DockerHub.
    The database image is the mysql official image we have in DockerHub.

-#### RUN THE DOCKERIZED APP WITH TERMINAL
- 1.Execute the script:
+#### Run the dockerized application - Terminal
-    sh create_image.sh
+ 1. Execute the script: sh create_image.sh

- 2.Start docker-compose:
-    docker-compose up
+ 2. Start docker-compose: docker-compose up
     If we want execute it in background we need to use the command: docker-compose up -d (Deamon mode)

 ### Preparation of development environment
 We use IntelliJ IDEA Ultimate and Docker-Desktop.
-When we created the configuration files (Dockerfile and docker-compose.yml), IntelliJ detected it automatically.
+When we created the configuration files (Dockerfile and docker-compose.yml), IntelliJ detected it automatically, we didn't have to install any plugin.

-#### RUN THE DOCKERIZED APP IN INTELLIJ
+#### Run the dockerized application - IntelliJ
- 1.Edit Configuration:
+ 1. Edit Configuration:
    In Run / Debug we have a Docker section, here we can choose between docker, docker image and docker compose, last one is the option we choose for this project.
- 2.Settings Server Docker:
+ 2. Settings Server Docker:
    In this step, we have to edit some fields with the next information:
      Server: Docker
      Compose file: ./docker-compose.yml;
- 3.Run:
+ 3. Run:
    Now we can run the application as we normally do, but before check if we have selected docker-compose.yml as chosen application.